Installation

 uv run tablassert --help

-This creates a virtual environment in .venv/ and installs all dependencies.
+This creates a virtual environment in .venv/ and installs the base dependencies.
 The tablassert command is available through uv run.

 Method 2: Install from PyPI